IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - UID2 SDK for Android
 - UID2 SDK for iOS

-For instructions for installing the correct SDK/version into your mobile app, see [Add the UID2 Mobile SDK into Your Mobile App](#add-the-uid2-mobile-sdk-into-your-mobile-app).
+For instructions for installing the correct SDK/version into your mobile app, see [Add the UID2 Mobile SDK to Your Mobile App](#add-the-uid2-mobile-sdk-to-your-mobile-app).

 ## Client-Side Integration Example